Browser does not support script.

 Compulsory module

-On this module, you will develop the skills that will lead you towards becoming a critical, reflective and adaptive language learner, teacher and TESOL professional.
-Your learning will focus on theories of Second Language Acquisition (SLA) based around the latest SLA research through which you’ll analyse second language data.
-In addition, you’ll observe and evaluate English language lessons, developing critical thinking skills as you discuss these lessons in relation to SLA and teaching practice.
+On this module you will develop skills that will lead you towards becoming a critical, reflective and adaptive language learner, teacher and TESOL professional.
+Your learning will focus on theories of Second Language Acquisition (SLA) based around the latest SLA research through which you will analyse second language data.
+In addition, you will observe and evaluate English language lessons, developing critical thinking skills as you discuss these lessons in relation to SLA and teaching practice.

 Credits: 20